altaga/HealthSphere/README.md

 (We are considering that the device that would measure the heart rate in the patient is communicated by Serial)

+The simulator changes the frequency every 10 seconds, to be a little more realistic.

 ### Widget Configuration:

 Press the button to create the widget.